Reviewed by Paul R., CEO & Installer

 PG&E serves gas customers throughout the Sacramento area — including Roseville, Folsom, Fair Oaks, and Carmichael — and in some areas handles both gas and electric service.
 If your gas comes from PG&E, their rebate programs apply to gas-connected equipment.

-What PG&E won't rebate: Portable or window units, equipment installed before you submit an application, and systems that don't meet the published efficiency thresholds.
+What PG&E consistently won't rebate: Portable or window units, equipment installed before you submit an application where pre-approval is required, and systems that don't meet the published efficiency thresholds.
 PG&E also requires that the installing contractor be licensed in California — unlicensed installations are automatically disqualified.

-How to apply with PG&E: PG&E applications go through pge.com/rebates or through their third-party rebate processing partner.
+How to apply with PG&E: PG&E applications go through pge.com or their rebate processing partner.
 You'll submit proof of purchase, a contractor invoice, and the AHRI certificate or spec sheet showing the efficiency rating.
 Some PG&E rebates can be submitted by your contractor on your behalf, which speeds things up.

 Where the Two Programs Overlap

 Some Sacramento-area homes sit in an interesting position: SMUD electric service plus PG&E gas service.
-If that's your situation, you may be eligible for rebates from both utilities on the same project — for example, a SMUD heat pump rebate and a PG&E rebate on a high-efficiency furnace in a dual-fuel system.
-Stacking rebates like this is completely legitimate and worth planning around.
+If that's your situation, you may be eligible for rebates from both utilities on the same project — for example, a SMUD heat pump rebate and a PG&E rebate on qualifying gas equipment in a dual-fuel system.
+Stacking rebates like this is completely legitimate and worth planning around; each utility only rebates its own commodity.

 The Details That Disqualify Claims